freedomofpress/securedrop-docs/docs/admin/maintenance/bios_server.rst

 |gtkhash tails|

-Once you have verified the hash, copy the file to your USB device.
+Once you have verified the hash, copy the file to your USB flash drive.

 .. _`provides a detailed explanation of this process`: https://tails.net/contribute/build/reproducible/#index3h1